 Lastly, try not to mix the epoxy incorrectly since this will raise problems while applying.
 For instance, using the paddle mixer too fast can trap air within the epoxy.
 Therefore, these air bubbles will create an uneven finish while applying the adhesive to the surface.

-In simple terms, epoxy is an excellent adhesive to work with as long as you avoid the common epoxy application mistakes above.
+In simple terms, epoxy is an excellent adhesive if you avoid the common epoxy application mistakes above.
 Due to strict regulations when preparing epoxy, it is rare to find bad epoxy.
-It is still important, though, to spend some time researching and preparing your surface before applying the epoxy for the best results.
+It is still essential, though, to spend some time researching and preparing your surface before applying the epoxy for the best results.

 Then again, applying epoxy without professional help can be tricky.
 So to get the best results from your coating material, entrust the application process to the experts and give Top Coat Concrete a call in Sydney.